Nov11/boltdb_in_cpp/readme.md

 * rwmtx, mmaplock, metalock are acquired and released during database shutdown

 ### memory management
-* txn maintains a local memory manage in charge of every allocation/deallocation of its own and release all the memory on txn destruction which happens when the txn is removed from its database(for ro txn) or txn is reset so that it is not the current rw txn any more.
+* one txn maintains a local memory manager which is in charge of every allocation/deallocation of the txn's. the memory manager releases all the memory on txn destruction which happens when the txn is removed from its database(for ro txn) or the txn is reset so that it is not the current rw txn any more.
-* database object is maintained by user application. typically should be used with a smart pointer. this implementation assume that user takes care of memory re collection for a database object.
+* the database object's memory is maintained by user application. typically should be used with a smart pointer. this implementation assumes that users take care of memory recycling of a database object.

+### issues with source code
+1. isn't meta page a waste of space? as it only needs a page header and a meta data which will be significantly smaller than a page(4k).
+2. top level bucket of a txn is kind of merely a concept. it will never be returned to user code. it always has at least one sub bucket.
+3. calling